codio/site/source/docs/ide/boxes/terminal.html.md

 full_width: true
 ---

+You can access the Terminal window

+- from the 'Tools->Terminal' menu item
+- or by pressing the terminal icon in the bar at the top of the file tree.

-You can access the Terminal window from the 'Tools->Terminal' menu item.
-This will open up a terminal window in a new IDE tab.
-You can also have multiple terminals open simultaneously.
+This will open up a terminal window in a new IDE panel.
+You can have multiple terminals open simultaneously.

-As of June 2015 a subscription is now required to access the terminal.
-Existing users are not affected.

 Note that you can create tabs and panels anywhere you like using Codio's [Panels and Tabs](/docs/ide/panels/) features.